apache/zookeeper/zookeeper-website/README.md

 `ZOOKEEPER_DOCS_ARCHIVE_BASE` and `import.meta.env.BASE_URL` are the same value in two execution contexts. `ZOOKEEPER_BUILD_TARGET=landing` is the orthogonal signal that selects the landing-only build.

 The docs build script packages the generated docs into a self-contained directory.
 React Router prerenders docs HTML under `build/client/doc/r<version>/`, while Vite and `public/` assets are emitted at the build root (`build/client/assets/`, `build/client/docs-images/`, `build/client/fonts/`, `build/client/images/`, `build/client/favicon.ico`).
-The script copies the docs HTML plus those known static assets into `build/doc/r<version>/` so URLs such as `/doc/r3.9.6/assets/...` exist after publishing.
+The script copies the docs HTML plus those known static assets into `build/doc/r<version>/` so URLs such as `/doc/r3.9.6/assets/...` exist after publishing, then deletes the intermediate `build/client/` so `build/doc/r<version>/` is the only output.
 If new top-level static folders or asset roots are introduced, update `scripts/build-docs.ts` so they are copied, URL-rewritten if needed, and covered by docs build validation.

 Docs output intentionally does not copy the live site's root-only files such as `404.html`, `robots.txt`, `__spa-fallback.html`, or the root `.htaccess`.
 Docs builds get their own generated `.htaccess` (described above).
 The docs build keeps only docs routes, `api/search`, and `llms-full.txt`.